nemaaalqetami/code-201-reading-notes/class01.md

  Finally, make sure that your website has a simple user interface, easy to use and this is what the user needs .

+## javascript

+#### Introduction :

+we explains how JavaScript can be used,in browsers to make websites more interactive, interesting, and user-friendly.
+Learning to program with JavaScript involves:
+- basic programming concepts
+- Learning the language itself
+- Becoming familiar with how it is applied

+how javascript makes web pages more interactive:

+1- ACCESS CONTENT

+2- MODIFY CONTENT

+3- PROGRAM RULES

+4- REACT TO EVENTS

+EXAMPLES OF JAVASCRIPT IN THE BROWSER
+1- SLIDESHOWS

+2- FORMS

+3- RELOAD PART OF PAGE

+4- FILTERING DATA

+#### Secript :

+What is ascript and how do i create one ?

+A SCRIPT IS A SERIES OF INSTRUCTIONS

+A script is a series of instructions that a computer can follow to achieve a goal.

+You could compare scripts to any of the following

+1- RECIPES

+2- HANDBOOKS

+3- MANUALS

+Writing  A Script :

+To write a script, you need to first state your goal and then list the tasks that need to be completed in order to achieve it.
+Designing a Secript Tasks :
+you can work out the individual tasks needed to achieve it.

+EVENTS :
+WHAT IS AN EVENT?

+events are "things" that happen to HTML elements.When JavaScript is used in HTML pages, JavaScript can `react` on these events.

+WHAT DOES AN EVENT DO?

+Programmers choose which events they respond to.When a specific event happens, that event can be used to trigger a specific section of the code.Scripts often use different events to trigger different types of functionality .
+How a Browser sees a Web Page ?
+1-  Receive a Page as Html Code
+2- creating a model of the page and store it in memory.
+3- use a rendering engine to show the page on screen.

+How Html ,Css and JavaScript work Together?

+HTML, CSS and JavaScript work together to form the front-end design of a website by applying information that affects content, style and interactivity of a site.

+How to use `Object and Methods` ? this ome line of javaScript shows how to use object and methods programming refer to this as calling a method of an oblect.
+Ex :
+document.write("")
+the document object represents the entire web page. the wrire() method or`Function` of the document object allows new content to be weitten into the page. and we can add html element in this method